Take full advantage of the last few weeks of summer in the Roanoke Region in Virginia’s Blue Ridge Mountains!

 17. Bluegrass Pickin’ in the Park | August 19

 The City of Salem will host a special night of bluegrass music in Longwood Park with a lineup headlined by bluegrass star Junior Sisk.

 The show will also include performances by local bluegrass bands Wound Tight and New Standard.

 Guests are encouraged to bring their own chairs and blankets to the park for this free concert.
 No outside alcohol is allowed but you can bring in food and there will be onsite food & adult beverages available for purchase.

-20. 24th Annual Virginia Vintage Comic Book Show - August 21
+25. Virginia Vintage Comic Book Show | August 26